intelie/gitbook-drilling/collector/configuration/store.json.md

 The `store.json` file is used by LiveRig Collector to enrich some kinds of  basic source data streams configured at `sources.xml`.

-In LiveRig Collector, two basic source data streams accept unit enrichment and exposure as WITSML, they are: CSV and OPC.
+In LiveRig Collector, two basic source data streams accept unit enrichment and exposure as WITSML, they are: WITS0, CSV and OPC.

+## WITS0 data

+TODO: Implement WITS0 documentation

 ## CSV data stream